RisinT96/cdefmt/README.md

         KEEP(*(.cdefmt .cdefmt.*))
     }
     ```
-2.  cdefmt uses the build-id to uniqely identify an elf file, and validate the compatibility of the parsed logs with the supplied elf:<br>
+2.  cdefmt uses the GNU build-id to uniquely identify an elf file, and validate the compatibility of the parsed logs with the supplied elf:<br>
     Update (or add if it doesn't exist) the `.note.gnu.build-id` section:
     ```
     .note.gnu.build-id : {